 Scoop: Coming Up on a Rebroadcast of SHARK TANK on ABC - Saturday, August 1, 2020

-"1109" - An immigrant who once lived in a refugee camp and her husband, who now live in Huntington Beach, California, present their kid's shoe company that is designed to be fashionable and save money; entrepreneurs from Long Lake, Minnesota, introduce their fashion line for customers who want to be twins with their best friends; an entrepreneur from Burbank, California, pitches his kitchen tool which sparks a lively debate among the Sharks regarding peanut butter.
-Finally, a family of entrepreneurs from Gulf Shores, Alabama, introduces the Sharks to "freak shakes" on "Shark Tank," SATURDAY, AUG.
+"1103" - A family from Grand Junction, Colorado, introduce their portable product designed to bring all the conveniences of a kitchen to the great outdoors.
+Entrepreneurs from Wilmington, Delaware, present their mobile solution to help with gadget repair.
+Meanwhile, entrepreneurs from Denver, Colorado, pitch their stylish and affordable sports design that transforms sneakers into golf shoes.
+Finally, entrepreneurs from Provo, Utah, invented a product that helps relieve body pain and improve recovery, on "Shark Tank," SATURDAY, AUG.
 1 (9:00-10:00 p.m.
 EDT), on ABC.
 (TV-PG, L) Episodes can also be viewed on demand and on Hulu.
 (Rebroadcast.
-OAD: 11/10/19)
+OAD: 10/27/19)

-In a "Shark Tank" update, entrepreneurs Bryan Cantrell from San Diego, California, and Brent Davidson from Orem, Utah, update their investor Robert Herjavec on Radiate, a recycled soy wax candle that when lit, creates a bonfire-like flame.
+In a "Shark Tank" update, entrepreneurs Justin Miller and Thomas Simon from Raleigh, North Carolina, update their investor Alli Webb on Zookies Cookies, natural bake-at-home dog treats.

-The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Robert Herjavec and Daymond John.
+The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Daymond John and returning guest Shark Matt Higgins.

-In a "Shark Tank" update, entrepreneurs Bryan Cantrell from San Diego, California, and Brent Davidson from Orem, Utah, update their investor Robert Herjavec on Radiate, a recycled soy wax candle that when lit, creates a bonfire-like flame.
+In a "Shark Tank" update, entrepreneurs Justin Miller and Thomas Simon from Raleigh, North Carolina, update their investor Alli Webb on Zookies Cookies, natural bake-at-home dog treats.

-The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Robert Herjavec and Daymond John.
+The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Daymond John and returning guest Shark Matt Higgins.

 Related Articles View More TV Stories